cbaggers/cepl/README.md

 ### Linux

+Simply run:
-Simply run `(ql:quickproject "my-proj")` and then run `(cepl:repl)`.
+- `(ql:quickproject "my-proj")`
+- `(in-package :my-proj)`
+- and lastly `(cepl:repl)`

 This will bring use the host (`sdl2`) to create a window & initialize opengl.
 You now are ready to go, have fun!

 ### Windows & OSX

-In your new `my-proj` directory you will find a file called `run-session.lisp`.
-Run your lisp, loading this file.
+- In your new `my-proj` directory you will find a file called `run-session.lisp`
+- Run your lisp, loading this file.
 I use sbcl so it looks like this `sbcl --load "run-session.lisp`.
-Then call `(run-session)` and you can then connect your editor to this session (at port 4005) and carry on as usual.
+- You can then connect your editor to this session (at port 4005) and carry on as usual.
 I use `slime` and `emacs` so I type `M-x slime-connect` and hit the `return` key twice.

-Now you can run `(ql:quickproject "my-proj")` and then run `(cepl:repl)`.
+- Now you can run `(in-package :my-proj)` and `(cepl:repl)`.

 This will bring use the host (`sdl2`) to create a window & initialize opengl.
 You now are ready to go, have fun!

 ### Q: Why is the Windows/OSX start procedure more complicated?